10 Factors That Determine How Much You Can Sell Your Business For

 The seasonality of your business – and the degree to which you’ve offset it – is another important factor in determining what multiple you’ll get when selling.

-You can mitigate seasonality by cross training your employees in other fields or offering secondary services.
+You can mitigate seasonality by cross-training your employees in other fields or offering secondary services.

-Or if you own a roofing company, you could move into basic renovations during the offseason.
+Or, if you own a roofing company, you could move into basic renovations during the offseason.

-6. Customer or vendor concentration
+6. Customer or Vendor Concentration

-Let’s say you have an HVAC company that does all of the work on a local restaurant chain, equal to 15 percent of all revenue.
-Perhaps it’s based on your personal relationship with the chain’s owner.
+Let's say you have an HVAC company that does all the work on a local restaurant chain, equal to 15 percent of all revenue.
+Perhaps it's based on your relationship with the chain's owner.

 The same can be said of any customer or vendor that accounts for 10 percent or more of your business.